 The tea is sweeter, the folks are nicer and time seems to slow down in South Georgia.
 You’d never know, from the vague highway signs, that 40 miles from I-75 lies Albany, Georgia: a city where families can connect to nature, learn about the civil rights era and dine on fresh seafood.
 I discovered a whole slew of family-friendly Albany destinations that will make you wonder why you never exited the highway before.
-This Albany Georgia Travel Guide is your key to the city’s best locations.
+These are the best things to do in Albany GA that you can’t miss.

 Running alongside the downtown area, the Flint River seems to connect the downtown businesses to the outer skirts of the city.
 Visitors can explore on foot, driving or even floating on a kayak.
 A few days in Albany, Georgia is a refreshing break from the hustle and bustle of traffic and big city life.

-Albany Georgia Travel Guide: 10 Best Family-Friendly Destinations
+Things To Do In Albany GA: 10 Best Family-Friendly Destinations

 Ray Charles Plaza